Back to Resource Hub

 How to prepare for your ADI Part 3 test

-You should prepare for your ADI Part 3 test by getting as much practice as possible.
+First, you should prepare for your ADI Part 3 test by getting as much practice as possible.
 This can be done with real pupils, if you opt to work under a PDI licence, or you can role-play with friends and family at home.
-You should also take extra care when creating the lesson plan to ensure it a fully meets the needs of the pupil which will then allow you to demonstrate your teaching competence to the examiner.Â
+You should also take extra care when creating the lesson plan to ensure it fully meets the needs of the pupil.

-Take time to familiarise yourself with the test marking sheet, as it will show you exactly what you are being marked on.
+Next, take time to familiarise yourself with the test marking sheet, as it will show you exactly what you are being marked on.
 This will help you create your lesson plan and ensure you meet all of the required criteria.

-Furthermore, learning the roads around the test centre will help ensure that you are able to plan ahead and provide accurate directions to your pupil.
 You should also always try to make a good first impression with your examiner.
 Making sure that your car is clean and that you are well-presented can help with this.

-Plan ahead and ensure you have everything you need on hand.
-You can even plan role-play sessions prior to the test.
+Learning the roads around the test centre will also help ensure that you are able to plan and provide accurate directions to your pupil.
+You can plan role-play sessions prior to the test.
 If this is carried out around the area where you are taking your test it will also help you get used to the traffic conditions and any road disruptions.

 What is the average pass rate of the ADI Part 3 test?